I’m an indie author, and proud of it. But the learning curve has been steep! If you’re interested in this path, the resources on this page may help.

 Testing Titles, Covers, Descriptions with PickFu

-Want to create a beautiful ebook for Kindle, Nook, Apple Books, Kobo, or any other ebook reader?
-Vellum lets you do it quickly and easily.
+Vellum lets you create beautiful ebooks and print books quickly and easily.
 You can write directly in the app or import a Word file, fix up the interior, choose the style you like, and export it painlessly into the right formats for countless ebook platforms.

-It’s a MacOS application; there’s a reasonable one-time fee, and from then on, you can make as many ebooks as you want.
-It now also supports physical book layout; I haven’t tried that yet.
+It’s a MacOS application; there’s a reasonable onetime fee, and from then on, you can make as many books as you want.
+It now also supports physical book layout; I used it to create the interior of Get the Word Out and was pleased with my ability to control the final result.
+It was also much easier than what I had been doing before.

 Amazon Keyword Research

-Using KDPRocket will save you a ton of time sifting through Amazon data – really terrific if you want to use Amazon Marketing Service (AMS) ads to advertise your books.
+Using PublisherRocket* will save you a ton of time sifting through Amazon data for categories and keywords.
+It’s also terrific if you want to use Amazon Marketing Service (AMS) ads to advertise your books.
+Dave Chesson also has a free class on Amazon advertising that’s really useful.
+(Affiliate link.)

 Doing Online Webinars and Video Interviews